-When her brother fell while rock-climbing 30 years ago, Dawn E. Shaddinger, M.S.N., R.N., CCRN, CCRC, was just a senior in nursing school.
+When her brother fell while rock-climbing 30 years ago, Dawn Shaddinger was a senior in nursing school.
 For her brother, the result of the accident was paraplegia.
-For her, it was the beginning of a heart-felt commitment to patient education that has served her well, even today as an editor for SecondsCount.org.
+For her, it was the beginning of a heart-felt commitment to patient education that has served her well, including today in her role as an editor of SecondsCount.org.